Murders of Chaney, Goodman, and Schwerner: Disposing of the evidence

 After the victims had been shot, they were quickly loaded into their station wagon and transported to Burrage's Old Jolly Farm, located along Highway 21, a few miles southwest of Philadelphia where an earthen dam for a farm pond was under construction.
 Tucker was already at the dam waiting for the lynch mob's arrival.
 Earlier in the day, Burrage, Posey, and Tucker had met at either Posey's gas station or Burrage's garage to discuss these burial details, and Tucker most likely was the one who covered up the bodies using a bulldozer that he owned.
 An autopsy of Goodman, showing fragments of red clay in his lungs and grasped in his fists, suggests he was probably buried alive alongside the already dead Chaney and Schwerner.

 After all three were buried, Price told the group:

 Well, boys, you've done a good job.
 You've struck a blow for the white man.
 Mississippi can be proud of you.
 You've let those agitating outsiders know where this state stands.
 Go home now and forget it.
 But before you go, I'm looking each one of you in the eye and telling you this: The first man who talks is dead!
 If anybody who knows anything about this ever opens his mouth to any outsider about it, then the rest of us are going to kill him just as dead as we killed those three sonofbitches [sic] tonight.
 Does everybody understand what I'm saying?
 The man who talks is dead, dead, dead!

 Eventually, Tucker was tasked with disposing of the CORE station wagon in Alabama.
-For reasons unknown, the station wagon was left near a river in northeast Neshoba County along Highway 21.
+Instead, for reasons unknown, the station wagon was left near a river along Highway 21 in northeastern Neshoba County.
 It was soon set ablaze and abandoned.